enasequence/dcat-webin_bioproject_set_submission/README.md

 https://www.ebi.ac.uk/ena/submit/sra/

 By default, the script will submit to the ENA test service.
 All submissions to this service are removed after 24 hours.
-You should submit first to test and review the results of this at the below URL: https://wwwdev.ebi.ac.uk/ena/submit/sra/
+You should submit first to test and review the results of this at: https://wwwdev.ebi.ac.uk/ena/submit/sra/

 Use the test server to convince yourself the TSV has been prepared